consoledotdev/home/content/server-monitoring/_index.md

 Zabbix is a powerful open source monitoring tool but it feels somewhat dated compared to more modern options like Grafana and InfluxDB.
-We like its open source philosophy and it covers most of what you would expect in a server monitoring tool in 2021, but doesn't quite get our recommendation compared to our two finalists above.
+We like its open source philosophy and it covers most of what you would expect in a server monitoring tool in {{< year >}}, but doesn't quite get our recommendation compared to our two finalists above.

 {{< div--close >}}